dunkeroni/InvokeExponentialDesaturationNode/README.md

 # InvokeExponentialDesaturationNode
-A node that can desaturate an image based on a target color
+A node that can desaturate an image based on a target color (specifically its Hue)

-This node converts the image to HSV value, and then desaturates all colors based on the input strength and and an exponential distance calculation.
+This node converts the image to HSV value, and then scales the saturation of all colors based on the input multiplier and an exponential distance calculation.
 **Color**: The input Color to target.
 Use the Color Primitive node to select one.
 **Image**: The image to apply the changes to.
-**Strength**: How strong to desaturate.
-A strength of 1 will turn the target color into greyscale.
-0 will do nothing.
+**Target Saturation**: How much to multiply the target color's saturation by.
+**Buffer**: How far from the target hue before the exponential distance calculation takes effect.
+You can apply a form of clamping by adding a buffer to control distance and using a high exponent so that the effect falls off immediately.
-**Exponent**: How close to the target color pixels in the image need to be in order to desaturate.
+**Exponent**: How close to the target color pixels in the image need to be in order to be affected.
 Higher numbers will make the target color more precise.
 **Preserve Luminosity**: Since HSV Desaturation makes the affected parts of the image lighter, enable this to keep the greyscale brightness the same in the result.
 **Invert Result**: Preserve the target color and desaturate everything else.